 Hate comes in rashes and barrages.
 I never thought of myself as anything less than human, but today’s headlines report every day about new ways someone has come up with to degrade, dehumanize, and brutalize Jews and other minorities.

-This is the indelible lesson my son learned at school: Some people will hate and abuse him for who he is.
-And he learned that those in power won’t stand up for him, and further, will turn on him.
+This is the indelible lesson my daughter learned at school: Some people will hate and abuse her for who she is.
+And she learned that those in power won’t stand up for her, and further, will turn on her.

 As we wait for the school district to respond, the words of these students, administrators, and district officials ring in my head.
 Dirty Jew.
 Fucking Jew.
 I call upon Jesus to kill all Jews.
 You can’t change what people believe.

 And I hear this statement from another district staff member: This isn’t going to go away no matter what we do.
 This was repeated to me twice, like a promise, a mantra, or a lesson in “how things work.”

 When teachers and administrators lose or give up control of the culture and climate in their schools, standards of common civility can give way and schools can become breeding grounds for hate.

 I don’t expect the district to solve all of the antisemitism in the whole world—only to act earnestly and appropriately where they have influence.
 What I’ve asked for is effective action—diversity education for students and staff, commensurate consequences that uphold standards of behavior, improvements to school culture—measures that help ensure healthy, inclusive, equitable educational environments for all.